 You should be able to see your camera view above.
-You can create and view a short recording to see how your setup looks.
+You can create and view a short recording to see how your setup looks webcam.
+(If there's just one monitor, you're all set!)

 Below is information specific to this particular frame.
 There may also be available parameters, events recorded, and data collected that come from the following more general sources: